SharonLutz/reverseMAthread/README.md

 ## Extension of reverseMA with Threading
-These functions examines the performance of mediation analysis methods in the presence of reverse causality.
+These functions perform the same tasks as reverseMA but use threading to decrease computational time.

 ## Installation
 Requirements: